 If you undergo breast augmentation, you will choose between silicone and saline breast implants, or, possibly, fat grafting.
-Depending on the size and shape you would like to achieve, Dr. Gruber will give you some recommendations.
+Depending on the size and shape you would like to achieve, Dr. Su will give you some recommendations.

 In any of the mommy makeover surgeries, your preferences will be a deciding factor in incision placement as much as possible.

 Your Mommy Makeover Consultation Appointment

 During your initial consultation, you will have the opportunity to discuss what you want to achieve.
 We will evaluate you as a candidate for a mommy makeover and clarify what procedures may benefit you most.
 Once we understand your goals, we may suggest additional procedures.

 It is important to be completely honest during the consultation.
 Be fully prepared to answer these questions: